 In 2014, conflict between armed groups and government forces in eastern Ukraine began to affect millions of people.
 By December 2021, violence on both sides of the 450-kilometer “line of contact” (LoC) had claimed the lives of more than 3,400 Ukrainian civilians, with more than 7,000 injured, according to estimates from the United Nations High Commissioner for Human Rights (OHCHR).

-Now, since the Russian invasion, the number of deaths and casualties is much higher.
+Now, since the Russian invasion, the number of deaths and casualties has risen by thousands.
 Despite the danger, International Medical Corps is on the ground in Ukraine and the surrounding region, helping Ukrainians both inside and outside the country, including internally displaced persons (IDPs) and refugees.

-The UN Office for the Coordination of Humanitarian Affairs (OCHA) reports that almost 18 million Ukrainians—40% of the county’s population—are in urgent need of humanitarian assistance.
-The UN High Commissioner for Refugees (UNHCR) says that 5.6 million people have been internally displaced, and that almost 8 million have already fled Ukraine—including millions of children—meaning that more than 13 million people, or about one-third of the population, have been forced to flee their homes.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) reports that almost 22 million Ukrainians—40% of the county’s population—are in urgent need of humanitarian assistance.
+The UN High Commissioner for Refugees (UNHCR) says that 5 million people are internally displaced, and that 6 million have fled Ukraine—including millions of children—meaning that about 11 million people, or about one-quarterof the population, have been forced to flee their homes.

 Due to ongoing Russian attacks against civilian infrastructure, residents throughout Ukraine have experienced outages of electricity, water and heating.
 Conflict has restricted access to agricultural land, leading to significant loss of income and shortages of crops that have affected the rest of the world, especially east Africa.
 Insecurity, deteriorating economic conditions and a damaged healthcare system have further compounded people’s suffering.